straw-wave/draft/content/running-apps.md

 ## Running application

-To run your application and check its look-and-feel and performance, use the buttons in the upper-right corner of the main IDE window.
+To run your application and check its look-and-feel and performance, you can use the buttons in the upper-right corner of the main IDE window.
 <p align="center">
 <img src="https://github.com/straw-wave/draft/blob/master/img/5_run_app_toolbar.png" alt="Allowed values" width="590"/>
 </p>